Vanille-N/meander.typ/docs/main.typ

 #table(columns: (1fr, 1fr), stroke: none)[
   Below is a single page whose layout is fully determined by Meander.
-  Currently multi-page setups are not supported, but this is definitely a desired feature.
+  Multi-page setups are also possible, see @multi-page.

   #show-code("simple-example")
 ][
-  #show-page("simple-example")
+  #show-page("simple-example", width: 7cm)
 ]

 Meander is expected to respect the majority of styling options,